AkramsBookshelf/GCT-Git/GitHubClassroom.md

 ---

-# 🎉 New Achievement: Classroom Connected!
+# 🎉 New Achievement: Assignment Accepted!

 You’ve successfully accepted your GitHub Classroom assignment, linked your GitHub account, and located your repository.
 You are now ready to: